 “We have to meet the business owner where they are actually at and work from there.
-They aren’t a nail and I’m not a hammer.
-We have to be more creative and recognize every business owner comes to this conversation on his or her own terms.” – Martha Sullivan, Founder at Provenance Hill,
+They aren’t a nail, and I’m not a hammer.
+We have to be more creative and recognize every business owner comes to this conversation on their terms.” – Martha Sullivan, Founder at Provenance Hill,

 Every business owner begins the entrepreneurial journey from a different starting point.
-Too many advisors put the client in a box and present them with the same solution they bring to everyone, regardless of what the client’s business is.
-This includes advisors who help business owners navigate exit plans to transfer ownership or management of the business or to close it in an orderly fashion.
+Too many advisors put the client in a box and present them with the same solution they bring to everyone, regardless of the client’s business.
+This includes advisors who help business owners navigate exit plans to transfer ownership or management of the company or close it in an orderly fashion.

-Especially when you handle multiple clients at the same time, you tend to apply the same or similar strategies to all of them.
-After all, you don’t want to reinvent the wheel, right?
-As a result, the outcomes become predictable and clients begin to view you as generic: a one size fits all solution.
-If you wish to stay afloat in this business, you need to be creative and craft exit plans unique to each business.
+Especially when you handle multiple clients simultaneously, you tend to apply the same or similar strategies to all of them.
+After all, you don’t want to reinvent the wheel.
+As a result, the outcomes become predictable, and clients begin to view you as generic: a one-size-fits-all solution.
+If you wish to stay afloat in this business, you need to craft exit plans unique to each company.

 Begin by understanding how that business operates.
 Fortunately, you will always find a company that does the same thing as your current client.
-Therefore, use that other company as a model, either for what to do or what not to do.
+Therefore, use that other company as a model, either for what to do or not.

 Sometimes, you may find yourself in a position when every deal or option seems lucrative.
 However, you can’t have everything.
 Too many choices can disrupt the entire planning endeavor.
 If that happens, you may not be ready for an exit plan.
 If and when there comes a situation when you face a ton of options, analyze the pros and cons of each before you commit.

 Don’t look for a master key to unlock all the problems a business might face.
 Sadly, there is no such thing in the exit planning business.
-Therefore, your best strategy is to dive deep, do your research, and come up with unique solutions applicable to that particular business.
+Therefore, your best strategy is to dive deep, do your research, and develop unique solutions applicable to that particular business.

 As mentioned earlier, you can draw references from other businesses to create an exit plan.
-However, you cannot replicate that example for every other client with whom you work, whether your client operates within that business niche or a different one.
+However, you cannot replicate that example for every other client you work with, whether your client operates within that business niche or a different one.
 The solution that fits your client’s needs is tailored to that specific client.

-When you are trying to carve out an ideal exit plan, focus not on just the usual aspects, but also the unconventional issues that particular business may face.
+When you are trying to carve out an ideal exit plan, focus on the usual aspects and the unconventional issues that a particular business may face.
 Your ability to detect a comprehensive list of existing and potential problems depends on the thoroughness of your research.

 Some additional steps we suggest you should take while you are crafting an exit plan include:

-When the business must make necessary changes and is not in a position to do so, the situation gets complicated.
-Reasons for that inability to make those changes range from shortage of funds to a lack of properly skilled employees.
+When the business must make necessary changes and is not able to do so, the situation gets complicated.
+Reasons for that inability to make those changes range from a shortage of funds to a lack of properly skilled employees.
 Whatever the reason, not every business is ready for a transition.